 Visit the dig

-Sadly due to the current Covid-19 pandemic we have been forced to cancel the 2020 excavation, originally scheduled for the 23rd June until the 11th August.
-Watch this space for our 2021 dates.
+Sadly due to the current Covid-19 pandemic we have been forced to cancel the 2021 excavation - watch this space for our 2022 dates.

 Tour Group Visits